dav-to/Formula-1-Shiny/README.md

 # Formula-1 Shiny App

-A Shiny web app fro vizualization of formula one results.
+A Shiny web app for vizualization of formula one results.
 Driver or team standings can be compared for a selected season.
 <br/>
 <br/>
 ![Print screen of app](app_image.PNG)